0xJs/RedTeaming_CheatSheet/OPSEC.md

 - With Rubeus requesting TGT and TGS
 - Monitoring: Event 4768 with encryption type 0x17 (rc4), NTLM authentication!
 - Alternative: Use `aes256_hmac` keys
+- OPSEC: Mimikatz can also perform overpass the hash, but in a way that writes into LSASS.
+Rubeus' method doesn't touch LSASS but it does generate Kerberos traffic from an anomalous process, as this usually only occurs from LSASS. "pick your poison".

 #### DCSync
 - Sync replication only occurs between domain controllers